 What is the square footage of your home?

 Larger homes require more powerful air conditioning systems, and may also require more extensive work involving ducts or other add-ons.
-That raises cost.
+That raises the cost.

 What are your energy use habits?